vbrazo/management-archives/README.md

 #### Career aspiration questions

-- When you think about yourself in two years time, what comes to mind?
+- When you think about yourself in two years from now, what comes to mind?
 - What are two or three new skills you’d like to learn on the job?
 - How are you progressing towards your bigger career and life goals?
 - Is there someone at the company (or outside) that you’d like to learn from?